jagrosh/discord-guides/developer/using-the-discord-api.md

 # Using the Discord API
 This guide will get you started on using the Discord API using the unofficial libraries made to interact with the API.
-Invite link to the [Discord API server.](https://discord.gg/0SBTUU1wZTWGzUuI)
+Invite link to the [Discord API server](https://discord.gg/0SBTUU1wZTWGzUuI).

 ## General Good Bot Practices
-A guide for general good practices when making Discord bots can be found [here.](https://github.com/meew0/discord-bot-best-practices)
+A guide for general good practices when making Discord bots can be found on the sidebar to your left.

-The most common ones to follow are:
+The most common guidelines to follow are:
 * Have a unique prefix.
 * Do not make your bot trigger during normal conversation.
 * Avoid making your bot chain with other bots, for example automatic table flipping and un-flipping bots.